-Keywords: death penalty, Joint Standing Committee on Foreign Affairs Defence and Trade, Australian Federal Police (AFP)
+The Joint Standing Committee on Foreign Affairs Defence and Trade

-How did the Committee respond to the submission by the AFP concerning transnational criminal co operation?
+How did the Committee respond to the AFP submission on transnational criminal cooperation?

 The Committee acknowledged community concerns regarding the Australian Federal Police’s practices of sharing information with foreign law enforcement bodies in cases which may lead to the death penalty being imposed however stated that the need to combat transnational crime cannot override the need to uphold Australia’s human rights obligations and avoid exposing people to the death penalty.

 Australia has an obligation to not only protect Australian citizens from exposure, but to avoid exposing foreign nationals to the death penalty where it is in a position to do so.